 Companies in this industry make ready-to-serve packaged cereal and cereals such as oatmeal and farina that must be cooked prior to eating.
-Major companies include General Mills, Kellogg, Post Foods, Quaker (owned by PepsiCo), and Ralcorp (all based in the US), along with Weetabix (UK), The Jordans & Ryvita Company (UK) and Cereal Partners Worldwide, a joint venture between General Mills and Nestlé (Switzerland).
+Major companies include General Mills, Kellogg, Post, Quaker (owned by PepsiCo), and TreeHouse Foods, all based in the US, along with The Jordans & Ryvita Company (UK) and Cereal Partners Worldwide, a joint venture between General Mills and Nestlé (Switzerland).